CorgiCapyCode/PolicingEquityAnalysis/DATA_STRUCTURE.md

 ### Police Data (each department directory)
 - The strucutre of the police data files differs from department to department.
-- TThe file names vary, though "UOF" is often appears in the filename, indicating the focus on "use of force".
+- TThe file names vary, though "UOF" often appears in the filename, indicating the focus on "use of force".

 - Feature analysis:
     - The files contain different features, totaling 106 unique feature names.